jruby/warbler/README.txt

 === Troubleshooting

-If Warbler isn't packaging the files you were expecting, there are several debug tasks available to give you more insight into what's going on.
+If Warbler isn't packaging the files you were expecting, use the war:debug task to give you more insight into what's going on.

-* <tt>war:debug</tt> prints a YAML dump of the current configuration
-* <tt>war:debug:X</tt> prints a list of files that Warbler will include during that stage of assembly.
-Valid values of <tt>X</tt>
-  are <tt>app, java_libs, gems, public, includes, excludes</tt>.

 == Source